happiestbee/hophacks25/README.md

 ## 🏆 Impact & Future Vision

-Harmonia represents a new paradigm in health technology - one that prioritizes mental wellbeing alongside physical recovery.
+Pedal represents a new paradigm in health technology - one that prioritizes mental wellbeing alongside physical recovery.
 By combining cutting-edge AI with compassionate design, we're creating a tool that doesn't just track health metrics, but actively supports healing.

 **Future Enhancements:**
 - Healthcare provider integration for collaborative care